deliveroo/routemaster/INTERNALS.md

   - `timeout`: how long to defer event delivery for batching purposes.
   - `max_events`: maximum number of events to batch.
   - `uuid`: the credential to use when delivering events.

-`subscribers:{topic}`

-  A set of subscriber UUIDs for a particular topic.

 `queue:new:{subscriber}`